 My name is Marjolein van Goor.
-Certified shinrin-yoku guide at the Association of Nature and Forest Therapy Guides and Programs (ANFT) and hatha yoga teacher.
+Certified forest bathing/therapy guide at the Association of Nature and Forest Therapy Guides and Programs (ANFT), nature coach and hatha yoga teacher.
 Founder of The Shinrin-yoku Club.

 “Those who contemplate the beauty of the earth find reserves of strength that will endure as long as life lasts” (Rachel Carson).

 My passion for nature goes back to my earliest childhood memories.